cleesmith/writers-toolkit-gemini/README.md

 * **Project-Based:** Work is organized into projects, each residing in its own subdirectory within `~/writing`.
 * **Local File Storage:** All primary data (manuscripts, outlines, world files, tool outputs) are stored as text files within the current project directory.
-* **API Configuration:** Users need to provide their own API keys.
-The application includes a mechanism to manage API settings such as retry attempts, timeouts, and token budget parameters for AI interactions.
-These settings are crucial for balancing analysis quality with API usage costs and limits.
-The `README.md` details how the application manages token budgets, prioritizing AI "thinking" capacity.
 * **Output Files:** Tools generate timestamped output files to avoid overwriting previous results.

 In summary, the Writer's Toolkit is a comprehensive desktop application that empowers authors with a range of AI-driven and utility tools to enhance their creative writing process, from initial brainstorming and drafting to in-depth analysis and editing, all while keeping their work stored locally.